GLADY AND AUNT ERNA: ~ABOUT THEM~---document-links---pictures---related pages---site navigation

 What was served at Saturday night picnics?
 Swordfish sandwiches on snowflake rolls, with tartar sauce.
 Aunt Erna grilled the swordfish in bacon fat.
 I don't remember the bacon fat myself, but I'm told that's what it was, and it certainly fits Aunt Erna's cooking: delicious, German-type, and completely unconcerned with what we in the 21st century might regard as a healthy diet.

-The grill she used, in the beginning, was a built-in outdoor grill.
+The grill that Aunt Erna used, in the beginning, was a built-in outdoor grill.
 That setup didn't last forever.
 The story is that the next-door neighbors asked for permission from Glady to build an extension to their house that was close enough to Glady's property line so that permission was needed.
 Glady gave it - and lived to regret it.
 The outdoor grill was close to the property line - had been there for decades - but with the addition to the neighbors' house in place, they complained about the fire hazard.
 So Aunt Erna cooked the swordfish inside in the kitchen after that.

 I imagine it was after the issue with the Woods Hole neighbors that Glady bought the property lot behind her house in Miami Beach, where she lived in the winter.
 My brother Roger reports that she was thinking about buying it, but the price was unreasonable.
 Our father (Will's younger son Roger) said to her: "What do you care?
 You can afford it."
 Glady recognized the truth of that and bought the lot.